huggingface/transformers/docs/source/main_classes/trainer.rst

 ``deepspeed`` launcher you don't have to use the corresponding ``--num_gpus`` if you want all of your GPUs used.
 The full details on how to configure various nodes and GPUs can be found `here
 <https://www.deepspeed.ai/getting-started/#resource-configuration-multi-node>`__.

+In fact, you can continue using ``-m torch.distributed.launch`` with DeepSpeed as long as you don't need to use ``deepspeed`` launcher-specific arguments.
+Typically if you don't need a multi-node setup you're not required to use the ``deepspeed`` launcher.
+But since in the DeepSpeed documentation it'll be used everywhere, for consistency we will use it here as well.

 Here is an example of running ``finetune_trainer.py`` under DeepSpeed deploying all available GPUs: